yogigyle/yogigyle.github.io/elements.md

 				<header class="major">
 					<h3>Vayus</h3>
 				</header>
-				<p>In yogi tradition, our internal energy & life force (Prana) can be categorized into five different Vayus, or patterns of movement of the energy as it travels through our body.
-Each Vayu has unique effects on the body & mind, and understanding how they work can lead to a deeper practice and greater sense of well-being.</p>
+				<p>In yogi tradition, our internal energy & life force (Prana) can be categorized into five different patterns of movement as it travels through our body – these are the Vayus.
+Each Vayu has unique effects on mind & body, and exploring these different patterns of energetic movement can lead to a deeper practice and greater sense of well-being.</p>
 				<ul class="actions">
 					<li><a href="{% post_url 2020-07-06-vayus %}" class="button">Continue Reading</a></li>
 				</ul>